Jashepp/customElements-mixinPropertiesAttributes/README.md

 // Before running this example, install and specify the correct import paths import { mixinPropertiesAttributes } from 'ce-mixinprops/index.js';

-export class exampleToggle extends mixinPropertiesAttributes(HTMLElement) {
+// Define a class with the mixin on HTMLElement (or a class that extends it) export class exampleToggle extends mixinPropertiesAttributes(HTMLElement) {

+	// Define the behaviour/options of properties
 	static get properties() {
 		return {
 			show: {